fakedrtom/SVAFotate/README.md

 Max_PopMax_AF	 The maximum PopMax_AF from all matching SVs across all specified data sources found in the provided BED file
 ```

-Matching SVs are defined as SVs from the input VCF that share overlapping genomic
-coordinates with SVs provided in the BED file and that are described as having the same
-SVTYPE.
 For each of these annotations the maximum values from all matching SVs is returned.
 If there are no matching SVs, each of these annotations will be added with a 0 or 0.0 value.
 The following figure provides example input SVs compared to SVs of the same SVTYPE derived
 from the CCDG, gnomAD, and 1000G datasets, which are included with the input BED file.